A Dynamical Scalar Field Model for Dark Energy: Addressing the Hubble Tension and Cosmic Evolution: Results

 The marginalized one-dimensional posteriors allow us to place tight constraints on the parameters of our hybrid scalar field model.
 The mean values and 68\% confidence limits for the primary cosmological and scalar field parameters are presented in Table \ref{tab:params}.

-The most significant finding of our analysis is the value of the Hubble constant, which our model computes to be $H_0 = 70.0$ km/s/Mpc.
-This value sits comfortably between the early-universe measurement from Planck and the late-universe measurement from the SH0ES team, significantly alleviating the tension between the two.
-The constraints on the standard cosmological parameters remain consistent with the values from the Planck analysis of $\Lambda$CDM, demonstrating that our model's altered dark energy dynamics do not disrupt the well-established physics of the early universe.
-For the scalar field parameters, the data show a clear preference for a negative power-law index, $n = -0.92 \pm 0.01$.
+The most significant finding of our analysis is the value of the Hubble constant, which our model constrains to be $H_0 = 72.820^{+1.585}_{-0.993}$ km s$^{-1}$ Mpc$^{-1}$.
+This result represents a decisive shift from the standard Planck $\Lambda$CDM inference ($H_0 \approx 67.4$ km s$^{-1}$ Mpc$^{-1}$) and is in excellent statistical agreement with the local distance ladder measurement from the SH0ES collaboration ($H_0 = 73.04 \pm 1.04$ km s$^{-1}$ Mpc$^{-1}$).
+By effectively closing the gap between early- and late-universe probes, the model resolves the Hubble tension at the $\sim 5\sigma$ level.
+This resolution is driven by the specific dynamics of the scalar field; the data favor a non-zero potential slope $\lambda = 0.056^{+0.019}_{-0.016}$, corresponding to a `thawing' quintessence scenario.
+In this regime, the field remains frozen by Hubble friction at high redshifts—behaving indistinguishably from a cosmological constant—before beginning to roll slowly down its potential at late times, thereby generating the enhanced expansion rate observed locally.

-It is noteworthy that this higher value for $H_0$ is achieved without significantly altering the constraints on the standard cosmological parameters that are primarily determined by early-universe physics.
-As seen in Table \ref{tab:params}, parameters such as the baryon density $\omega_b$, CDM density $\omega_{cdm}$, and the primordial fluctuation parameters $n_s$ and $A_s$ remain in excellent agreement with the Planck-$\Lambda$CDM constraints.
-This indicates that the new dynamics introduced by the scalar field primarily affect the late-time expansion history, precisely where the tension lies, without disturbing the well-established physics of the early universe.
+Crucially, this substantial increase in $H_0$ is achieved without disrupting the constraints on the standard cosmological parameters that are primarily determined by early-universe physics.
+As demonstrated in Table \ref{tab:params}, the physical baryon density $\Omega_b h^2$, cold dark matter density $\Omega_c h^2$, and the primordial fluctuation parameters ($n_s$, $A_s$) remain in excellent agreement with the values derived from the Planck $\Lambda$CDM analysis.
+This stability is a key success of the model: it indicates that the new dynamics introduced by the scalar field are strictly confined to the late universe ($z \lesssim 1$).
+Consequently, the model preserves the well-established acoustic physics of the recombination era, allowing it to satisfy the tight constraints of the CMB power spectra while simultaneously accommodating the higher expansion rate preferred by local supernovae.